MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

    Paste the OData link and select **Load**.

+14. If you are already logged in to Power BI with your Workplace Analytics organizational account, your data loads and Power BI displays your visualizations.
+(For an example of this display, see the illustration in the last step of this procedure.)

-14. In the OData feed dialog box, the left panel highlights the account that is currently selected for signing in to Power BI.
+   If you are not logged in to Power BI with your Workplace Analytics organizational account, you will see the OData feed dialog box.
+Its left panel highlights the account that is currently selected for signing in to Power BI.
 For example, the following illustration shows "Anonymous" as the sign-in account:

    ![Anonymous account displayed](../Images/WpA/tutorials/anon-access-to-pbi.png)

    > [!Important]
-   > You can view Workplace Analytics data (including query results) in Power BI only if you have been assigned the Analyst role in Workplace Analytics.
-Also, you must sign in to Power BI with your Workplace Analytics organizational account.
+   > You can view Workplace Analytics data (including query results) in Power BI only if you've been assigned the Analyst role in Workplace Analytics.
+Also, you must sign in with the correct account.
 You will do this in the following steps.

 15. In the OData feed dialog box, select **Organizational account**.